The Messy Aftermath of Grace

 Galatians 2:20

-It sure doesn’t feel like Christ is living in and through us while we are actively abusing drugs, alcohol, relationships, money, etc. What of the active addict professing his salvation?
-Why do they continue using?
-How can they claim Christ’s grace?
+It sure doesn’t feel like Christ is living in and through us while we are actively abusing drugs, alcohol, relationships, money, etc.

 Some die before recovery.
 Others drift so far into their addiction that contentment in misery replaces any quiet time with their Creator.

 The theology of sin and repentance after salvation is beyond my paygrade.
-But I have no issue with believing He fully allowed me to walk into and through addiction and evil to do a good work through me as a result of having had those experiences.
+But I have no issue with believing he fully allowed me to walk into and through addiction and evil to do a good work through me as a result of having had those experiences.

-As I look back on the years of turning my back on Him, I believe he could have used me in different—maybe better (by my judgement)—ways.
+As I look back on the years of turning my back on Him, I believe he could have used me in different, maybe better (by my judgement), ways.

 How'd You Like Today's Meditation?